criss05/HolidayPlanner/README.md

   End_date: End of the vacation

-  Number of people: How many people will participate in that vacantion
+  Number of people: How many people will participate in that vacation

   Transport: The type of transport that will be used